Date(s) - 10/10/16 - 10/12/16

-Colorado’s broadcasters are concerned about the shrinking number of broadcast engineers.
-The CBA’s goal is to introduce existing broadcasters, and those outside our industry, to the world of radio engineering.
+Colorado’s radio and television broadcasters are concerned about the shrinking number of broadcast engineers.
+The CBA’s goal is to introduce existing broadcasters, and those outside our industry, to the world of broadcast engineering.

 - “Why are they louder than us?”
-(Understanding proper analog and digital processing )
+(Understanding proper processing)

 - “Do we really live in a digital world” (understanding 1’s & 0’s / A-D conversion)